Get a Pittsburgh medical malpractice lawyer who will fight for you

 Q: How Long Do I Have to File a Medical Malpractice Claim in Pittsburgh?

 A: You have two years to file a medical malpractice claim.
 The time limit begins when you first learn about the error.
 If the injury victim is a minor, the statute of limitations is a little different.
 For example, if your child suffered a birth injury, they have until they turn 21 to file a medical malpractice lawsuit against the medical professional.

 Q: What is the Difference Between a Medical Error and Medical Negligence in Medical Malpractice?

 A: When a medical professional makes a mistake while providing medical care, a medical error has occurred.
 It was neither accidental nor the consequence of carelessness.

 When the standard of care for a patient’s condition is not reached, medical negligence has occurred.
 It might be challenging to demonstrate medical misconduct, therefore it’s crucial to speak with an experienced medical malpractice attorney to explore your legal alternatives.

-Q: How Much Does it Cost to Hire Medical Malpractice Lawyers in Pittsburgh?
+Q: How Much Does it Cost to Hire A Medical Malpractice Lawyer for a Medical Malpractice case?